 Kraven the Hunter adds more damage output to the Syndicate, primarily via his Expert Tracker power.
 Choose an enemy and everybody in the squad gets an additional attack die this round?
 Nice!
 He’s also fairly mobile due to the advances on both his attacks (both are builders) – and give him Climbing Gear to really light up his Spear Thrust.
 He’s also got some control utility in his Corner the Beast but the Power to activate it is usually better spent on Expert Tracker.
 Grade: B

 M.O.D.O.K. is another very killy character (again, it’s right there in the name) and with a Mystic builder attack he fills a niche that CS sorely lacks.
 Yes, he’s 5 Threat, but you get a LOT for that price.
+Even the nerfs he received in the November 2021 Updates don’t take a huge amount of wind out of his sails.
 The attacks are great, his throw is great, he can advance enemies Short, and he changes Wilds in attacks against him to blanks.
 This last one makes up for his rather inadequate defensive stats by changing the odds of a hit on each die from 50% to 37.5% and also turning off any extra abilities that trigger on Wilds like Rapid Fire or special conditions.
 M.O.D.O.K. has 10 stamina on his Healthy side, and you want to keep him there because boy howdy his Injured side isn’t great (he loses Psychic Forcefield and only has 4 Stamina.
 Time to run away!).
 Grade: B+

 Mysterio is a challenge to put on the table to be sure.
 The first thing you notice about him are his 1s in Physical and Energy defense.
 Yikes!
 But he has 5 Mystic defense, forces attacks to target that unless the attacker spends 2 Power, and Stealth so position him very carefully to keep anybody with a pile of Power at a distance.
 Fortunately Tricks and Traps may keep enemies from wanting to get too close.
 He only has a Short move but he gets to move the attacker Short if his builder attack does any damage – and it’s Mystic so there’s a fair chance as many characters have lower defense there – hopefully out of range to attack again (or move the attacker within 3 to trigger Tricks and Traps).
 All that together and Mysterio can hold an objective fairly well – he may not want to be on a central secure objective where he gets dogpiled but hand him an extract and move him away a little bit and he can be fairly safe.
 Grade: B